Release Notes

 This document provides information about known issues and limitations to the current release of VoltDB.
 If you encounter any problems not listed below, please be sure to report them to support@voltactivedata.com.
 Thank you.

-Volt Active Data V13 is a major release that includes a number of structural enhancements as well as the general availability for production use of features previewed in earlier releases.
-New features and enhancements in V13.0 include:
+Volt Active Data V14 is a major release that includes a redesign and enhancement to how you configure the database, as well as general cleanup of old and obsolete functions.
+The key new features and enhancements in V14.0 include:

 Special Considerations for Existing Customers

-The new features and capabilities in VoltDB V13.0 do not impact existing applications.
+The new features in VoltDB V14.0 add capabilities without altering the behavior of existing applications.
 However, there are a few changes that require action for users upgrading from earlier versions.
 Existing customers should take note of the following changes:

 Upgrading From Older Versions